arjenbos/ha_alpha_home/README.md

 # Alpha Innotec Home Assistant integration
-A custom integration which will add your thermostats to Home Assistant.
+A custom Home Assistant integration for Alpha Innotec heatpumps.

 ## Pre-install
 1. Create a user for Home Assistant in the control box.
 It's **not recommended** to use a shared user.
 2. Make sure Home Assistant is able to reach the control box via the local network.